 PS.
 Don't forget to check for my replies on posts if you ask any questions!

 Header and all collages by me.
-All photos are taken by Christopher or myself, unless stated otherwise.
+All photos are taken by Lisa Chang or myself unless stated otherwise.
 JoellenLove.com occasionally receives vendor/brand sponsorships for mentioning their products and services.
 These posts have been tagged "sponsor" and/or mention "c/o" with its respective sponsor.
 For any questions, e-mail me: firstname.lastname@example.org